Skip to content

 3.3.1.1 Gaia-X schema

 The Gaia-X members define the Schema for Gaia-X Credentials.
-It is used as the vocabulary of the claims about credential subjects and must be available in the form of SHACL shapes (cf. the W3C Shapes Constraint Language SHACL).
+It is used as the vocabulary of the claims about credential subjects and must be available in the form of SHACL shapes (cf. the W3C Shapes Constraint Language SHACL3).

 At any point where Credentials are created or received, a certain set of SHACL shapes is known, which forms a shapes graph.
 A Credential forms a data graph.
 For compliance with Gaia-X and/or specific ecosystem extensions, this data graph must be validated against the given shapes graph according to the SHACL specification.